Unlock every child’s potential as a unique child of God

-• Ensure that children are secure and confident
+Ensure that children are secure and confident, where possible becoming masters of that area of learning

 The Curriculum in primary school divides pupils into three groups known as Key Stages.
 Foundation Stage relates to the entry year ages.
 Key Stage 1 covers infant Years 1 and 2, pupils aged 5-7.
 Key Stage 2 covers the junior age band 7 -11, Years 3, 4, 5, 6.
 The National Curriculum provides programmes of study and arrangements for assessments in all subjects.